ShaderFrog/glsl-parser/README.md

           type: 'declarator',
 - Add location information to the output
 - Semantic analysis of scope of variables
-- Subroutine as a type needs to know types in scope
 - Differentiate constructors from function calls?
 - ✅ todo_condition_type